Unboxed-Software/solana-course/content/solana-pay.md

 ### Partial Signing

-If you want certain transactions behind some kind of gating mechanism, that functionality will have to be enforced on-chain as well.
+If you want certain transactions behind some kind of gating mechanism, that functionality will have to be enforced onchain as well.
 Returning an error from your Solana Pay endpoint makes it more difficult for end users to do the transaction, but they could still build it manually.

 What this means is that the instruction(s) being called should require some type of "admin" signature that only your application can provide.
 In doing that, however, you'll have made it so that our previous examples don't work.
 The transaction is built and sent to the requesting wallet for the end user's signature, but the submitted transaction will fail without the admin signature.